Future Homes Standard: how tradespeople can prepare

 Essential skills and certifications

-Tradespeople will need to enhance their skills and obtain specific certifications to stay competitive.
-For instance, plumbers and heating engineers must pursue the MCS certification for installing heat pumps.
-Electricians should ensure they hold Part P certification, while TrustMark certification becomes vital for other trades such as insulators, window fitters, and roofers.
+Tradespeople must develop new skills and obtain specific certifications to remain competitive and compliant.
+For example, plumbers and heating engineers need to pursue the Microgeneration Certification Scheme (MCS) certification to install heat pumps legally.
+Similarly, electricians should hold Part P certification to comply with electrical safety standards, while TrustMark accreditation is becoming increasingly important for other trades like insulators, window fitters, and roofers.

 Training routes available